uva-hydroinformatics/pysumma-sciunit/README.md

 This repository contains:

-The Python script for the SUMMA Python wrapper software pySUMMA (Choi et al., 2018) to model the sensitivity of evapotranspiration to the stomatal resistance parameterization for the Aspen stand at the Reynolds Mountain East study site.
+The Python script for the SUMMA Python wrapper software pySUMMA (Choi et al., 2018) to model the sensitivity of total evapotranspiration to the stomatal resistance parameterization for the Aspen stand at the Reynolds Mountain East study site.

 MyAnalsis notebook is used to repeat the analysis using sciunit command tool through JupyterHub on [HydroShare](https://www.hydroshare.org/resource/7d1403636fd3444c87e3c5b40b000b91/).